Total to sign Iran gas deal, biggest since sanctions lifted - Nigeria Today

 Total will put in an initial $1 billion for the first stage of the 20-year project.

+The gas produced will “feed into the domestic Iranian market starting from 2021,” a Total spokesman told AFP in Paris.

+He said the company would “implement the project with the strictest respect for national and international law”.

-It was initially due to sign the contract in early 2017, but CEO Patrick Pouyanne said in February that it would wait to see whether the US adminstration of President Donald Trump reimposed sanctions on Iran.
+The contract was initially due to be signed in early 2017, but CEO Patrick Pouyanne said in February that Total would wait to see whether the US adminstration of President Donald Trump reimposed sanctions on Iran.

 Trump threatened during his campaign to tear up the landmark accord between Iran and six world powers that came into force in January 2016 and eased sanctions in exchange for curbs to Tehran’s nuclear programme.